-The Cascade Range is a chain of mountains that extends between Lassen Peak in northern California and the Fraser River in southern British Columbia, Canada.
-The range is about 700 miles (1,100 kilometers) long.
-The range lies about 100 to 150 miles (160 to 240 kilometers) inland from the Pacific Coast.
+The Cascade Range is a sequence of mountains that extends between Lassen Peak in northern California and the Fraser River in southern British Columbia, Canada.
+The vary is about seven hundred miles (1,one hundred kilometers) lengthy.
+The vary lies about one hundred to one hundred fifty miles (one hundred sixty to 240 kilometers) inland from the Pacific Coast.

-The most famous mountains in the Cascades are volcanoes.
-Two of them erupted in the 1900’s.
-Mount St. Helens, in Washington, erupted frequently between 1980 and 1986.
-Lassen Peak, in California, last erupted in 1917.
+Probably the most well-known mountains within the Cascades are volcanoes.
+Two of them erupted within the 1900’s.
+Mount St. Helens, in Washington, erupted incessantly between 1980 and 1986.
+Lassen Peak, in California, final erupted in 1917.

-The Cascades began forming about 240 million years ago.
-Rainfall is heavy in the Cascade Range.
-The range has deep valleys that are covered with heavy fir and pine forests.
+The Cascades started forming about 240 million years in the past.
+Rainfall is heavy within the Cascade Range.
+The vary has deep valleys which are coated with heavy fir and pine forests.